Deacon Hill (American football)

 Deacon Hill (born February 11, 2003) is an American college football quarterback for the Utah Tech Trailblazers.
 He previously played for the Wisconsin Badgers and Iowa Hawkeyes.

 Early life

 Hill attended Santa Barbara High School in Santa Barbara, California, where he lettered in football and basketball.
 He was rated a four-star recruit by Rivals and a three-star recruit by 247Sports and ESPN.
-Hill committed to play college football at Wisconsin over offers from Kansas State, Nevada and UCLA.
+Hill committed to play college football for Wisconsin over offers from Kansas State, Nevada and UCLA.

 College career

 Wisconsin

-Hill did not play during his freshman season in 2020 and was redshirted in 2021.
+Hill did not play during his freshman season at the University of Wisconsin–Madison in 2020 and was redshirted in 2021.
 In 2022, he played in only one game where he did not complete any passes.

 On October 9, 2022, Hill announced that he would be entering the transfer portal.
 On December 25, 2022, he announced that he would be transferring to Fordham, but on January 4, 2023, he announced that he would instead be transferring to Iowa.